Types of pollen

 Grasses (Gramineae family)

 There are over 1000 species of grasses and just a few species are considered allergenic.
-It is difficult to differentiate the grass species under a microscope so they are grouped together.
+It is difficult to differentiate the grass species under a microscope, so they are grouped together.
 Counts can get very high so grasses, in general, are considered a major allergen.
 Grass pollen is most abundant in June and July but can vary dramatically based on weather and environment conditions.
 Some species, particularly in parts Western Canada, bloom in May.

 Grass allergies are somewhat of a special case, as the allergen is introduced into the air when the grass is mowed.
 As such, people are being primed to the antigen of the plant long before grass pollen is released, and allergic reactions are often elicited before significant pollen counts are observed.